 We start with catalogs simulated according to a \textsc{Single Power law + 2 Peaks + Cutoff} population with a mass cutoff at $45M_\odot$.
 The posteriors on the $m_2$ cutoff for the 10 catalogs when analyzed with that same model are shown in the left-hand panel of the top row in Figure~\ref{figure: mgap}.
 We find that the posteriors are always consistent with the injected gap location and indeed cluster around the posterior inferred from the catalog of real data, with medians ranging from $\approx48$--$53M_\odot$ for all but one of our simulations that has median $\approx75M_\odot$.
 In all cases the posterior median overestimates the true value, which may suggest that the true cutoff is lower than $\approx45M_\odot$ implied by inference from GWTC-4.
 The widths of the 90\% posterior CIs are typically $\approx15$--$30M_\odot$, but for three out of the 10 catalogs are $>60M_\odot$.
 Compared to a CI of $12M_\odot$ from the analysis of GWTC-4, this implies that the real measurement is consistent with only the best-constrained results among the small number of catalog realizations we consider.
 However, the simulations also demonstrate that a well-determined mass cutoff is not a guaranteed realization, which only three out of our 10 catalogs constrain to within $\pm10M_\odot$.

 We also analyze these same 10 catalogs with the \textsc{Single Power Law + 2 Peaks} and \textsc{Broken Power Law + 2 Peaks} models---neither of which allow for independent $m_2$ and $m_1$ maxima---to test whether a Bayesian model comparison correctly favors the \textsc{Single Power law + 2 Peaks + Cutoff} model from which the catalogs were simulated.
-None of our simulations produce Bayes factors close to the significance of the GWTC-4 results, with the correct model favored at most by $\log_{10}\mathcal{B}\approx0.8$; cf. Table~\ref{table: models}.
-For four out of 10 catalogs, there is no preference within the evidence uncertainties reported from nested sampling ($\pm0.1$), and for one catalog the \textsc{Broken Power Law + 2 Peaks} model is actually preferred over the true model, but only by $\log_{10}\mathcal{B}\approx0.3$.
-This weaker model preference compared to GWTC-4 results is in line with the broader posterior uncertainties on the $m_2$ cutoff from our simulations.
+None of our simulations produce Bayes factors close to the GWTC-4 result, with the correct model favored at most by $\log_{10}\mathcal{B}\approx0.8$; cf. Table~\ref{table: models}.
+Four out of 10 catalogs have no preference within the evidence uncertainties reported from nested sampling ($\pm0.1$) and for one catalog the \textsc{Broken Power Law + 2 Peaks} model is actually preferred over the true model, but only by $\log_{10}\mathcal{B}\approx0.3$.
+The weaker model preference compared to GWTC-4 results is in line with broader posteriors on the $m_2$ cutoff from our simulations.